loxave/loxave/README.md

-### Hi there it's Zen 👋
+### Hi there 👋
-I'm  interest in Android Development also UX Design sometimes.
+I'm interested in Android Development things also UX Design sometimes

-- 🔭 I’m currently working on something great
+- 🔭 I’m currently working on something cool
 - 🌱 I’m currently learning Kotlin
-- 🤔 I’m looking for help with Android Development and many more
 - 💬 Ask me about anyting, i am happy to help :)
 - 📫 How to reach me: @zenpardosi_ on twitter
 - 😄 Pronouns: He/Him